In 1976, Philadelphia was forever immortalized on celluloid with the tale of an aspiring boxer with the Academy Award-winning film Rocky.

 A post shared by Green Eggs Cafe (@greeneggscafe) on Sep 20, 2016 at 4:56pm PDT

 The Passyunk-area outpost of this Philly brunch spot serves up whopping portions of breakfast and lunch favorites to a full house every day of the week.
-Locals and newcomers love its eco-friendly sensibilities, locally grown produce (including herbs right from their roof) and menu for everyone (from staunch meat-eaters to vegans).
+Locals and newcomers love its eco-friendly sensibilities, locally grown produce and menu for everyone (from staunch meat-eaters to vegans).
 The restaurant makes an appearance in Creed.

 Where: Green Eggs Cafe, 1306 Dickinson Street